CNPJ. 97.837.181/0001-47 A Publicly Trading Company NIRE 35300154410

 LIQUIDATION OF THE COMPANY

 40.1.
-Appointment of Liquidator.
-The General Assembly appoint the liquidator, fix their fees, determine the manner of conducting the settlement and the forms and guidelines to follow.
-The General Shareholders Meeting also elects the members of the Board of Auditors, which will operate during this period.
+Appointment of a Liquidator.
+The General Shareholders’ Meeting shall appoint a liquidator, set their fees, determine the manner of conducting the liquidation process and the form and guidelines to be followed.
+The General Meeting shall also elect the members of the Fiscal Council, which shall installed during this period.

 41. Null and void acts committed by Directors and Officers.
 It is expressly forbidden for directors, fiscal councilors, officers, proxies or employees of the Company to perform any act involving the Company that is contrary to its corporate purpose, such act being considered legally null and void.
 The practice of such acts shall subject the respective director, fiscal councilor, officer, proxy or employee of the Company to civil and criminal prosecution, if applicable.

 42. Shareholders’ Agreement.
 The Company, its directors, fiscal councilors and officers shall comply with the shareholders’ agreements filed at company headquarters, being that (i) those making up the chair of the General Shareholders’ Meeting or the management organs of the Company, especially their presidents, must refrain from including votes cast contrary to that established in such agreements, as well as allow, in the absence or abstention of the shareholder, party to the shareholders’ agreement or their representative on the Board of Directors, the shareholder harmed by such conduct, or their representatives on the Board of Directors, voting with the shares of the shareholder or in place of the absent or negligent director, as appropriate; and (ii) it is expressly forbidden for the Company to accept and execute any transfer of shares, encumbrance or assignment of preemptive rights to subscribe shares or other securities that do not respect the terms of these Corporate Bylaws and in any shareholders' agreement.